yt-dlp/yt-dlp/README.md

                                     music_offtopic, poi_highlight, all and
                                     default (=all).
 You can prefix the category with a "-" to exclude it.
-See [1] for description of the categories.
-Eg:
+See [1] for description of the categories. e.g.
                                     --sponsorblock-mark all,-preview
                                     [1] https://wiki.sponsor.ajay.app/w/Segment_Categories
     --sponsorblock-remove CATS      SponsorBlock categories to be removed from